Jamaica national football team: Struggles at continental level (2001–2009)

 In the 2002 FIFA World Cup qualification semi-finals, Jamaica faced Honduras, El Salvador, and Saint Vincent and the Grenadines in the second group.
 Jamaica finished second, securing a spot in the final round despite losing two games to Honduras and El Salvador.
 In the final round of qualifying, Jamaica finished in fifth place after being eliminating by Honduras.
 Between the two rounds of World Cup qualifying, Jamaica was eliminated in the group stage of the 2001 Caribbean Cup by goal-difference and missed out on qualifying for the Gold Cup the following year.
 Jamaica qualified for the 2003 Gold Cup, reaching the quarter-finals before being eliminated by Mexico 5–0 at the Estadio Azteca.

 Jamaica started its 2006 FIFA World Cup qualifying campaign in the second round with a 4–1 aggregate win over Haiti to reach the third round.
 Jamaica finished third in group play, with a 1–1 draw against the US and one point away from reaching the next round.
 Coach Sebastião Lazaroni was sacked due to the team's performance.
 In the 2005 Caribbean Cup, Jamaica tied its largest-ever win margin record with a 12–0 win over Saint Martin, with Luton Shelton and Roland Dean both getting hat-tricks.
 After reaching the final with wins against Saint Lucia and French Guiana, Jamaica claimed its third title and a spot at the Gold Cup.
 At the Gold Cup, Jamaica reached the quarter-finals before losing to the US 3–1 in Foxborough, with American player DaMarcus Beasley scoring two goals.

 In 2006 and 2007, Jamaica continued to struggle, with one Jamaican journalist dubbing the team "The Reggae Toyz".
 The team failed to qualify for the 2007 Caribbean Cup after being eliminated due to goals scored, with St. Vincent and the Grenadines scoring three more goals than Jamaica.
 Two managers later, the team only earned a single point from three matches in the third round of qualification for the 2010 FIFA World Cup.
-With coach Theodore Whitmore, Jamaica secured three wins from its remaining matches, jumping from 116th (Note: Which at the time was their lowest ranking) to 83rd place in the world rankings.
+With coach Theodore Whitmore, Jamaica secured three wins from its remaining matches, jumping from their lowest-ever world ranking of 116th all the way to 83rd place.
 Despite the team's final win over Canada, Jamaica was eliminated by goal difference after Mexico finished three goals ahead.
 Jamaica won the 2008 Caribbean Cup, with Luton Shelton scoring both goals in the victory against Grenada to qualify for the Gold Cup.
 At the Gold Cup, Jamaica finished third in its group; with a single win over El Salvador, the side finished last among the third-place teams and was eliminated.